FernandoHugo399/API-PSGAD/README.md

 # open an IDE of your choice

 # Add data to .env
-# Add KeyFileName from google cloud Storage to src/config
+# Add KeyFileName from google cloud Storage to src/config, renamed to 'service-account.json'
+# Create database in postgres with dump that was made available

 # run yarn to install dependencies, after that, use yarn dev to start the server
 yarn